MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 >
 ## Create or modify search verticals

 The vertical management experience is wizard driven, you're guided through steps to define the vertical's name, content source, and scope of the content to search.
-You can use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-kql) to define the scope of vertical search for a given content source.
+You can use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-kql) to define the scope of the vertical search for a given content source.
 Filters can also be added to out of box and custom verticals at the organization and site level.
 For more information about filters, see [Manage filters](https://docs.microsoft.com/en-us/microsoftsearch/custom-filters).

 ### Manage organization-level verticals